ProfessorAkram/Unity-Programming/docs/unity-colliders-collisions.md

 ```

 ## Accessing the Other Object
 The parameter (`Collision collision` or `Collider other`) contains information about the other object involved in the interaction.
-From there we get a reference to the object's `gameObject` via `collision.gameObject` (for collisions) or `other.gameObject` (for triggers).
+From there, we get a reference to the object's `gameObject` via `collision.gameObject` (for collisions) or `other.gameObject` (for triggers).

 This reference is extremely useful because it allows your script to inspect and interact with the other object.
 From here, you can:
 - Check **basic properties** like its **name**, **tag**, or **layer**